Osteogenesis Imperfecta in Children

 What is osteogenesis imperfecta in children?

 at birth.
-It is also known as brittle bone disease.
+It's also known as brittle bone disease.
 A child born with OI may have soft

 bones that break (fracture) easily, bones that are not formed normally, and other

 problems.
-Signs and symptoms may range from mild to severe.
+Symptoms may range from mild to severe.

 There are at least 8 different types of the disease.
 The types vary greatly, both

 within and between types.
 They are based on the type of inheritance (see below), and

 symptoms.
 These include findings on X-rays and other imaging tests.
 The OI types are

 Type I. Mildest and most common type.
 About 50% of all affected children have this type.
 There